Want your email campaigns to shine and get your audience clicking? Then let’s talk about email design.

-Still, we’d suggest that you try personalizing your email campaigns even in the simplest form.
+Still, we suggest you try personalizing your email campaigns, even in the simplest form.
 You could start by greeting your subscribers name in the subject line, email body, or even image – if you’re using a tool like NiftyImages.
 These can help you engage your audience better and lead to outcomes like in the example below.

 Note: The integration with NiftyImages is currently only available in the old GetResponse Email Creator.